Christyn Rittenhouse, CPCC

 When I began coaching I'd already been on an epic two decade plus quest to find contentment and happiness.
 Actually, happiness was really on the back burner by then.
 While I would have loved a more joyful life, I'd settle for a touch of inner peace or even the absence of consistent and persistent inner turmoil.

 For years I got lost in cul-de-sacs constantly, heading down to the next road to 'the answer' that would finally help me figure shit out.
 I'd have moments, even seasons of relief...but nothing really stuck for the long haul.
 I sailed courageously into my inner depths.
 I was not coward when it come to self discovery.
 I was COMMITTED.
 I would peel that damned onion until I was all cried out.
 Whatever it took, I told myself.

 I drove on country roads with the radio blaring (so no one could hear me screaming, lest they call the police) and got loud!
 I went on silent retreats and got quiet.
 I charted dreams and meditated.
 I walked labyrinths and sat in sweat lodges.
-I tried Family Constellation, tapping, brain charting, EMDR, talk therapy, visited shamans, holistic practitioners, and psychics (just to name a few things).
+I did Family Constellation, tapping, brain charting, EMDR, talk therapy, visited shamans, saw holistic practitioners, and consulted psychics (just to name a few of the things I tried).

 All of those things taught me something.
 Some moved the needle more than others.
 One of them landed me in the ER.
 But none of them created the transformation I was desperate to find.
 What really changed me, altered my emotional DNA were three things:

 1. Staying put (thanks, pandemic!)